mrbungle64/ioBroker.ecovacs-deebot/README.md

 ### Extended Features (ioBroker adapter only)

-* Save, recreate full sets of virtual boundaries and no-mop-zones
+* Save and recreate full sets of virtual boundaries and no-mop-zones
 * Information about the date and time of the last presence for each single area
 * Some functionality when returning to the charging station or entering/leaving area
 * Save the last used custom area and rerun the saved areas